aerokube/aerokube.github.io/txt/selenium_done_in_60_seconds.md

 ```

 ## Conclusion
 In this article I demonstrated how to efficiently orchestrate different Selenium browsers.
 Trust me - Selenium can be painless.
-If you are interested in efficient software testing infrastructure - find more open-source tools our [Github](http://github.com/aerokube) or follow us on [@aerokube](http://twitter.com/aerokube).
+If you are interested in efficient software testing infrastructure - find more open-source tools in our [Github](http://github.com/aerokube) or follow us on [@aerokube](http://twitter.com/aerokube).